• Home

 About This Song

-“Quiet Nights of Quiet Stars” (“Corcovado” in the original Portuguese) was written in 1960 by Antonio Carlos Jobim, with English lyrics by Gene Lees.
-The song has a serene, quiet feeling–the English title fits the mood of the song perfectly.
+“Quiet Nights of Quiet Stars,” known in the original Portuguese as “Corcovado,” was in 1960 by Antonio Carlos Jobim; Gene Lees wrote the English lyrics.
+The song has a serene quiet feeling–the English title fits the mood of the song perfectly.
 Both Stan Getz and Miles Davis recorded jazz versions of “Quiet Nights.”

 About This Version

-Tony Bennett recorded “Quiet Nights of Quiet Stars” in 1962 for the album I Wanna Be Around.
-The arrangement is by Marty Manning.
+Tony Bennett recorded “Quiet Nights of Quiet Stars” on December 19, 1962, for his album I Wanna Be Around, released in 1963.
+Marty Manning wrote the arrangement.

-“Quiet Nights of Quiet Stars,” as well as I Wanna Be Around, is available from Apple Music.
+“Quiet Nights of Quiet Stars,” as well as I Wanna Be Around, is available on Apple Music.

 Filed Under: Song of the Day Tagged With: Antonio Carlos Jobim, Gene Lees, I Wanna Be Around, Marty Manning, Tony Bennett